languageLearn German Fast for Studienkolleg: Proven Strategies (2026)

 | C2 | Goethe C2 (GDS) | TDN 5 (each section) | telc C2 | DSH-3 | ÖSD C2 | — |

-Important: When a Studienkolleg says “B2 required,” they typically accept any of the following: Goethe-Zertifikat B2, TestDaF with TDN 3 in all four sections, telc Deutsch B2, DSH-1, ÖSD Zertifikat B2, or documented completion of 800+ hours of German instruction at a recognized language school.
+Important: When a Studienkolleg says “B2 required,” they accept any of the following: Goethe-Zertifikat B2, TestDaF with TDN 3 in all four sections, telc Deutsch B2, DSH-1, ÖSD Zertifikat B2, or documented completion of 800+ hours of German instruction at a recognized language school.

 Choosing the right certificate is a strategic decision.
 Here is an in-depth comparison of the five major German language exams.